ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 >

 ## 2. THE EXPERIMENT
-### Astronomical History of Kepler's Law
+### Astronomical History of Kepler&rsquo;s Law
 As early as the time of the ancient Greeks, people sought to understand the motion of the planets.
 Ptolemy (ca. 85 - ca. 165, Greek astronomer, geographer) proposed a *geocentric* system, that is, one in which the earth is stationary and all other bodies revolve around it.
 For this model to work, though, the planets must take very complicated paths; they must travel in epicycles &ndash; small circular paths superimposed on their larger circular orbits.
 In the sixteenth century, Nicolaus Copernicus (1473-1543, Polish astronomer) proposed a *heliocentric* theory, in which all the planets, including earth, revolved around the sun, and the earth rotates on its axis.
 (Oddly enough, the inspiration for this may have come from a model proposed by Aristarchus of Samos (ca. 310 B.C.E.- ca. 230 B.C.E.), but which never gained broad acceptance).
 Copernicus&rsquo;s model was much simpler than Ptolemy&rsquo;s, but it still had problems.
 Because Copernicus held that planets traveled in exact circles, he still needed to use epicycles to explain their observed motion.
 There was also need for better information regarding the motion of the planets.
 This would soon be provided by Tycho Brahe (1546-1601, Danish astronomer), who made very careful and precise observations of the motions of the planets in the solar system (without a telescope!).
 Some time later, Johannes Kepler (1571-1630, German astronomer), who had been Brahe&rsquo;s assistant, analyzed these data and arrived at his Three Laws of Planetary Motion.
 His Third Law relates the orbital periods of the planets to their mean distance from the sun.
 This distance is equal to the semimajor axis of the orbit, which according to his First Law, is an ellipse with the sun at one focus.
 Later, when Newton was working on his Law of Universal Gravitation, he found that from this law, he could derive Kepler&rsquo;s Third Law.

 ####
-### Finding the Law using data
+### Finding the Law by using data
 In this exercise, we will write the third Law as:

 :::Figure:Equation
 $T=k a^{z}$
 :::

-where *T* is orbital period, *a* is the semimajor axis of the orbit, $k$ is some constant of proportionality that we will discuss later on.
+where *T* is orbital period, *a* is the semimajor axis of the orbit, $k$ is some constant of proportionality that we will discuss later.
 We will give the period in years, and the semimajor axis in a.u. (astronomical units; 1 a.u. = $149.6 \times 10^6$ km).

 ####
-In the above equation we have** two** unknowns: the constant of proportionality $k$ and the exponent $z$. **The $z$ in this equation is the unknown we are primarily interested in discovering.** To do this, we will plot the data on a log-log scale and inspect the slope,  as described in the previous section.
+In the above equation we have **two** unknowns: the constant of proportionality $k$ and the exponent $z$. **The $z$ in this equation is the unknown we are primarily interested in discovering.** To do this, we will plot the data on a log-log scale and inspect the slope,  as described in the previous section.

 ## 3. DATA